 However, state tax receipts for April 2019 came in $1.5 billion ahead of estimates, so Gov. Pritzker changed his mind and decided to use that windfall to boost the TRS contribution back up to $4.8 billion.

-The $4.8 billion funding level meets the state funding level required by state law for the year, but nonetheless falls $3 billion short of “full funding” for the System as determined by TRS actuaries.
+The $4.8 billion funding level met the state funding level required by state law for the year, but nonetheless fell $3 billion short of “full funding” for the System as determined by TRS actuaries.
 Since 1939, state government has never once appropriated a “full funding” amount for TRS.
 This record of inadequate funding is the main reason TRS carries a $79 billion unfunded liability, one of the largest long-term pension debts in the country.

 Restructuring the Current 50-Year Pension Debt Repayment Schedule

 Gov. Pritzker postponed plans to “restructure” the state’s existing public pension debt repayment law during fiscal year 2020 because of the April “windfall” in tax receipts.

 The restructuring would have extended the annual payment schedule by seven years.

 Here’s the background: Under a 1994 state law, state government must allocate enough money each year to TRS and the other pension systems to gradually raise all the systems’ funded status to 90 percent in 2045.
 To do this, the current payment schedule requires a state contribution in FY 2020 of $9.1 billion for all the state’s systems.
 That equals 22 percent of the state’s general fund revenues.

 In the governor’s proposal, the 90 percent target would have remained in place, but the target date for reaching that goal would be extended from 2046 to 2052.

 Pension Obligation Bonds